 Phantom power is typically sent via the balanced microphone preamp with an on/off switch.
 If your preamp doesn't have a P48 option, but your mic needs phantom power, standalone supply units are available on the market.

-One such supply is the Neewer 1-Channel Phantom Power Supply (link to check the price on Amazon):
+One such supply is the Neewer 1-Channel Phantom Power Supply:

 Phantom power is typically used to power:

 For everything you need to know about microphones and phantom power, check out my article What Is Phantom Power And How Does It Work With Microphones?

 A bias voltage is a low DC voltage (typically between 1.5 and 9.5 volts DC) that runs along an unbalanced mic cable's audio (and return) lines.